Old Bond Street Bath

 How we helped

-Retail and leisure Commercial property and asset management
+Commercial property and asset management Retail and leisure

 5 Old Bond Street occupies a pivotal position on the end of a central terrace in Old Bond Street.
 Other retailers in the block are Radley and Jo Malone.
 The occupier of No. 5, Pylones, had a number of years to go on their lease but were contributing little to St Johns’ aspiration of improving and upgrading their tenant mix.
 Negotiations took place for a lease surrender with a consideration in lieu of dilapidations being offset against the ‘premium’ value of the lease.
 Bobbi Brown were introduced as potential occupiers and following negotiations, a back-to-back transaction was effected with simultaneous surrender and granting of the new lease on enhanced terms.